luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Bootstrap5/README.md

 # How to install bootstrap 5 Components in your Blazor Web Application

-For more information about **bootstrap 5** components visit this URL: https://getbootstrap.com/docs/5.0/getting-started/introduction/
+For more information about **Bootstrap 5** components visit this URL: https://getbootstrap.com/docs/5.0/getting-started/introduction/

-See information about the **accordion** component in this URL: https://getbootstrap.com/docs/5.0/components/accordion/
+See information about the **Accordion** component in this URL: https://getbootstrap.com/docs/5.0/components/accordion/

-See information about the **navbar** component in this URL: https://getbootstrap.com/docs/5.0/components/navbar/
+See information about the **Navbar** component in this URL: https://getbootstrap.com/docs/5.0/components/navbar/

 ## 1. Modify the App.razor